RRoggia/rroggia.github.io/reading-content/running-serverless.md

 > With Node.js, all tasks run through a single core anyway, so with JavaScript you won’t get any further processing speed improvements if you ask for more than 1.75 GB.
 With Java or other languages that can take advantage of multiple cores, asking for the maximum allowed memory might give you faster responses and lower cost for CPU-intensive tasks.

-> the best way to optimise costs and performance is to explore various parameter combinations
+> the best way to optimize costs and performance is to explore various parameter combinations

 ### When to use Lambda